aubricot/computer_vision_with_eol_images/README.md

 >Google Colaboratory is "a free cloud service, based on Jupyter Notebooks for machine-learning education and research."
 Notebooks run >entirely on VMs in the cloud and links to you Google Drive for accessing files.
 This means no local software or library installs are >requried.
 If running locally and using a GPU, there are several softwares that need to be installed first and take up ~10 GB and a >few workarounds are required if running on a Windows OS.
 Working in the cloud eliminates these problems and makes it easier to >collaborate if multiple users are on different operating systems.
 If you prefer to use your local machine for object detection, refer to the [Tensorflow Object Detection API Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb).*

 ## Data and model availability
 EOL image tags and square cropping coordinates produced using these pipelines are available on [Zenodo](https://zenodo.org/communities/eol/records?q=computer%20vision&l=list&p=1&s=10&sort=bestmatch).
-EOL trained models are currently set to directly download within Colab Notebooks, but will be deposited on other websites for download shortly.
+EOL trained models are currently set to directly download within Colab Notebooks.
+We are in the process of adding all of our trained models to Kaggle, [check EOL's Kaggle Model Zoo here](https://www.kaggle.com/eolorg/models).
+Currently, Image Type and Image Quality Rating models are available.
+If there is a specific model file you would like, [open a feature request](https://github.com/aubricot/computer_vision_with_eol_images/issues/new/choose) and we will push it to the top of our list for upload.

 ## References